hodayanovich/foodGen/README.md

 # FoodGen

 **Menu Planner and Order Generator for Commercial Kitchens**
-*Developed By: Daya Novich and Moshe Koppel*
+*Developed By: Daya Novich and Mason Koppel*

 ## Description